Thursday, April 24, 2025

 This tool is widely adopted across regulated sectors, including healthcare, financial services, and customer service, for example, the NHS also recommends Fishbone diagrams as part of root cause analysis.

-Ask 'why?' repeatedly to go deeper
+Ask 'why?' repeatedly to go deeper into the causes

 Highlight potential root causes for validation and action